dloscutoff/pip/docs/Commands.md

     swap values of a, b

 `a` and `b` can be any two expressions as long as they evaluate to lvalues.
 For instance, `Sx@0x@1` will swap the first two items in an iterable `x`.

-### Unify

-    UxyzWg

-    (x,y,z) = g

-Read as "unify `x`, `y`, `z` with `g`."
-Like Python's tuple unpacking, but works even if the size of the list doesn't match the number of variables: if the list is too long, the remainder is ignored; if the list is too short, the latter variables get values of nil.

 ### Wipe globals